Bria-AI/Zero-to-Wan/README.md

 ## Introduction
-This is a minimalistic, hackable repo to fine tune Wan2.1-1.3B on some simple effects courtesy of [Hugging Face](https://huggingface.co/datasets/finetrainers/3dgs-dissolve).
+This is a minimalistic, hackable repo to finetune Wan2.1-1.3B on some simple effects courtesy of [Hugging Face](https://huggingface.co/datasets/finetrainers/3dgs-dissolve).
 The repo includes the implementation of the [Wan Model](https://github.com/Wan-Video/Wan2.1/tree/main) and its finetuning using plain PyTorch.

 We'd like to also thank the authors of [DiffSynth](https://github.com/modelscope/DiffSynth-Studio/tree/main), [FastVideo](https://github.com/hao-ai-lab/FastVideo/) for their great work which we build on in this repo.